 ON-LINE REPORTING OF SUSPECTED ADVERSE DRUG REACTIONS

-REPORTING SUSPECTED ADVERSE REACTIONS ON A PRINTED FORM
+REPORTING SUSPECTED ADVERSE DRUG REACTIONS ON A PAPER FORM

-You may also submit a report on a printed form, (link) which you send to the national pharmacovigilance centre at:
+You may also submit paper ADR reporting form, (link) which you send to the National pharmacovigilance centre at:

 Javna agencija Republike Slovenije za zdravila in medicinske pripomočke